SqueezeNet

-SqueezeNet is the name of a deep neural network for computer vision that was released in 2016.
+SqueezeNet is a deep neural network for image classification released in 2016.
 SqueezeNet was developed by researchers at DeepScale, University of California, Berkeley, and Stanford University.
-In designing SqueezeNet, the authors' goal was to create a smaller neural network with fewer parameters that can more easily fit into computer memory and can more easily be transmitted over a computer network.
+In designing SqueezeNet, the authors' goal was to create a smaller neural network with fewer parameters while achieving competitive accuracy.
+Their best-performing model achieved the same accuracy as AlexNet on ImageNet classification, but has a size 510x less than it.

-Framework support for SqueezeNet
+Version history

 SqueezeNet was originally released on February 22, 2016.
 This original version of SqueezeNet was implemented on top of the Caffe deep learning software framework.
 Shortly thereafter, the open-source research community ported SqueezeNet to a number of other deep learning frameworks.
 On February 26, 2016, Eddie Bell released a port of SqueezeNet for the Chainer deep learning framework.
 On March 2, 2016, Guo Haria released a port of SqueezeNet for the Apache MXNet framework.
 On June 3, 2016, Tammy Yang released a port of SqueezeNet for the Keras framework.
 In 2017, companies including Baidu, Xilinx, Imagination Technologies, and Synopsys demonstrated SqueezeNet running on low-power processing platforms such as smartphones, FPGAs, and custom processors.

 As of 2018, SqueezeNet ships "natively" as part of the source code of a number of deep learning frameworks such as PyTorch, Apache MXNet, and Apple CoreML.
-In addition, 3rd party developers have created implementations of SqueezeNet that are compatible with frameworks such as TensorFlow.
+In addition, third party developers have created implementations of SqueezeNet that are compatible with frameworks such as TensorFlow.
 Below is a summary of frameworks that support SqueezeNet.